DivvyPayHQ/web-homework/webapp/README.md

  * Add an i18n setting.
 This is easily done in a couple of ways.
    * Via URL (eg `?i18n=true`) that turns all of the display text into gibberish (eg replace the front with something that does not use a latin based charset).
    * Utilize this path in the URL (eg `/i18n/app` ) to enable an obviously i18n'd display.
 You will have to modify the existing route or SPA configuration in the web server to return the index file for both the main URL and the i18n url.
+   * Support a different currency in addition to USD

  * Add a user experience that showcases your abilities on the front end such as:
    * better navigation